ElSenpaiSAMA/ElSenpaiSAMA/README.md

         <p>
             <strong>
                I´m a student of a CFGS in DAM at Prat Educació Institute.<br><br> I primarily specialize in Java and Python.
-I also have knowledge of MySQL, Arduino, JavaScript, HTML5, and CSS.<br><br>
+I also have knowledge of MySQL, PostgreSQL, Arduino, JavaScript, HTML5, and CSS.<br><br>
                Currently, I am learning React, Unity, Node.js, and C#.<br><br> I´m new to this great world and hope to continue learning more over time and apply the knowledge gained in different projects.
             </strong>